This is JES!

 A place for encounters, for exchange, for utopia — for people from Stuttgart and theatre folk from all over the world.

-Come by, write to us, talk to us — we are curious to meet you!
+Come by, write to us, talk to us – we are looking forward to meeting you!

 JES for everyone